ST. JOHN’S & EMMANUEL LUTHERAN CHURCHES

 “I have come to bring fire on the earth, and how I wish it were already kindled!
 50 But I have a baptism to undergo, and what constraint I am under until it is completed!
 51 Do you think I came to bring peace on earth?
 No, I tell you, but division.
 52 From now on there will be five in one family divided against each other, three against two and two against three.
 53 They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against daughter-in-law and daughter-in-law against mother-in-law.”

 Setting One from Christian Worship – Unless otherwise indicated, Scripture quotations are from The Holy Bible, New International Version®, NIV®.
 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.TM Used by permission of Zondervan.
 All rights reserved worldwide.
 Software distributed in partnership with Northwestern Publishing House.
 Created by Christian Worship: Service Builder © 2022 Concordia Publishing House.

-– For marriage and family
+– For missions